rln71/AZ-204-Developing-Solutions-for-Microsoft-Azure/Documentos/Mod01/04-Building_a_web_application_on_Azure_platform_as_a_service_offerings.md

 -   Deploy apps by using Kudu, the Azure Command-Line Interface (CLI), and zip file deployment.

-## Lab setup

--   Estimated time: **45 minutes**

-## Instructions

-### Before you start

-#### Sign in to the lab virtual machine

-Ensure that you're signed in to your Windows 10 virtual machine by using the following credentials:

--   Username: **Admin**

--   Password: **Pa55w.rd**

-#### Review the installed applications

-Find the taskbar on your Windows 10 desktop.
-The taskbar contains the icons for the applications that you'll use in this lab:

--   Microsoft Edge

--   File Explorer

--   Windows PowerShell

--   Visual Studio Code

 ### Exercise 1: Build a back-end API by using Azure Storage and the Web Apps feature of Azure App Service

 #### Task 1: Open the Azure portal